kubernetes-sigs/kernel-module-management/docs/mkdocs/developer/index.md

 ## Security

 ### DriverContainer privileges
-By default, the OOTO would only grant the [`CAP_SYS_MODULE`](https://man7.org/linux/man-pages/man7/capabilities.7.html) capability to DriverContainer `DaemonSets`.
+By default, the operator would only grant the [`CAP_SYS_MODULE`](https://man7.org/linux/man-pages/man7/capabilities.7.html) capability to DriverContainer `DaemonSets`.

 ### Kubernetes API privileges
-The OOTO would only be granted a limited set of Kubernetes API privileges:
+The KMM Operator would only be granted a limited set of Kubernetes API privileges:

 - Read, modify (for kernel version labeling) and watch `Nodes`;
 - Read and watch `Modules`, update their status;